chinedufn/globs-to-files/README.md

 ##### globArray

 *Required*
 Type: `array`

-An array of globs to be expanded.
+An array of globs to be expanded into absolute file paths.

 ##### options